 You’ve set certain standards in your business and any LSP that comes on board should live up to that quality.

-In the industry LSPs operate in, QA is vital and all LSPs will have an in-depth process to make sure your content is independently double-checked before going live.
+In the industry LSPs operate in, quality assurance is vital and all LSPs will have an in-depth process to make sure your content is independently double-checked before going live.

 Ask a potential LSP how their translators are trained and how they measure translation quality.